|Nutrition Facts (per serving)|

 |Vitamin C 71mg||354%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This festive nonalcoholic fruit punch recipe is easy to make and very refreshing.
 Ready in minutes, it gives your guests the chance to choose a lighter beverage that can also be served to kids and people who abstain from alcohol.
 Use our recipe as a template and experiment with other fruits, flavors, and add-ons.

 Made with frozen orange juice and lemonade concentrates, pineapple juice, and ginger ale, this sweet and tangy beverage is great for BBQ gatherings, kids' parties, baby showers, and summer brunches.
 Add fresh citrus slices for an extra-special look, or take some time to make a decorative ice ring by checking our instructions in the variations below.
 Double the amounts for a larger party, or make different batches with different flavors and colors.

 "I love the idea of making a punch for a party—it can be self-service and really creates a festive environment without being too labor-intensive.
 The ginger ale that finishes this punch recipe adds a nice balance to the citrus.
 I think this would be a crowd pleaser." —Tracy Wilk

 1 cup pineapple juice

 Gather the ingredients.

-Prepare the frozen concentrated juices according to instructions.
-Mix fruit juices, cover and chill thoroughly in the refrigerator.
+Prepare the frozen concentrated juices with water according to instructions.
+Mix all the fruit juices, cover, and chill thoroughly in the refrigerator.

 Add cold ginger ale right before serving.